neilotoole/sq/README.md

 }
 ```

-Combine `sq inspect` with [jq](https://stedolan.github.io/jq/) for some very useful capabilities.
+Combine `sq inspect` with [jq](https://stedolan.github.io/jq/) for some useful capabilities.
 Here's how to [list](https://github.com/neilotoole/sq/wiki/Cookbook#list-name-of-each-table-in-a-source) all the table names in the active source:

 ```sh
 $ sq inspect -j | jq -r '.tables[] | .name'